Electing the Executive Branch: Outlook

 We have described the setting of selecting the executive branch via direct democracy.
-For this setting we suggest the use of an adaptation of SPAV and show, via computer-based simulations, that it indeed does not disregard minorities in many cases.
+For this setting we suggest the use of an adaptation of GreedyPAV and show, via computer-based simulations, that it indeed does not disregard minorities in many cases.\\ Domain restriction over different offices can be used to inspect if some of the algorithms become polynomial time for electing a proportionally representative executive. \\ There is an important temporal equivalent of the `unequal importance' case; for example, electing Presidents for a country across years when the importance of different years are different for voters. \\ It would also be exciting to study what happens when candidates decline seats., a toy example of a fundamental impossibility has been mentioned in section \ref{subsubsection: AcrossMinistries}.